Reindeer Puppet Holiday Craft

-- Fold the light brown paper in half and trace the student's hand.
-Or have the student trace her own hand.
+- Fold the light brown paper in half and trace the student's hand, or have the student trace his or her own hand.

-- Cut the handprint (or have the student cut out her own handprint) with the paper folded in half so you end up with two handprints.
+- Cut the handprint (or have the student cut out his or her own handprint) with the paper folded in half so you have two handprints.

-- Glue the handprints to the bottom of the bag.
+- Students should glue the handprints to the bottom of the bag.
 Note that the bottom of the bag will be the top of your puppet.
 Be sure to glue the handprints on the side of the bag that does NOT have the flap.
-Glue at the palm with the thumbs out and fingers up.
+Apply glue at the palm with the thumbs out and fingers up.

-- The bag's flap will become your puppet's mouth.
+- The bag's flap will become the puppet's mouth.

-- Glue the eyes on the flap, using the white circles underneath the black circles.
+- Have children glue eyes on the flap, using the white circles underneath the black circles.

-- Glue the pompom below the eyes, to form the nose.
+- Next, they should glue the pom-pom below the eyes, to form the nose.

-- Glue the dark brown strip on the bag about 1 inch below the flap to form a collar for the reindeer.
+- The dark brown strip should be glued onto the bag about one inch below the flap to form a collar for the reindeer.

-- Glue the four jingle bells onto the collar.
+- Next, you or the students should glue the four jingle bells to the collar.
 (You may want to use strong craft glue.)

-- Write your reindeer's name on the red circle and glue it under the reindeer collar, like a dog tag.
-You can also connect the red circle with a scrap of construction paper, as you like.
+- Write the reindeer's name on the red circle and glue it under the reindeer collar, like a dog tag.
+The tag can also be connected to the red circle with a scrap of construction paper.